4d/docs/website/translated_docs/pt/Concepts/parameters.md

  Result:=MySum("000";1;2;200) //"203"
 ```

 Note that even if you declared 0, 1, or more parameters in the method, you can always pass the number of parameters that you want.
 Parameters are all available within the called method through the `${N}` syntax and extra parameters type is [Variant](dt_variant.md) by default (you can declare them using a [compiler directive](#declaring-generic-parameters)).
 You just need to make sure parameters exist, thanks to the [`Count parameters`](https://doc.4d.com/4dv19/help/command/en/page259.html) command.
-For example:
+Por exemplo:

 ```4d
 //foo method